Canoo Lifestyle Vehicle

-The Canoo Lifestyle Vehicle (LV) is a battery electric vehicle with multiple body styles sharing a common platform, including minivan, cargo van, and pickup truck, that was manufactured by Canoo.
+The Canoo Lifestyle Vehicle (LV) was a battery electric vehicle with multiple body styles sharing a common platform, including minivan, cargo van, and pickup truck, manufactured by Canoo.
+Canoo went bankrupt in January 2025.
 The cargo van variant, named the Lifestyle Delivery Vehicle (LDV), was in production; an all-wheel-drive pickup truck, named the Light Tactical Vehicle (LTV), was delivered for evaluation by the United States Army; and three other models of passenger vans were announced.
 They had range estimates of 400 km and an estimated 0–100 km/h time of 6.3 seconds.

 The base price of the vehicle was US$34,750.
 Production of the Lifestyle Delivery Vehicle began in 2023.
 The first vehicles made in Oklahoma were delivered to the state of Oklahoma in November 2023.